emeryao/typed-we-app/README.md

     ```batch
     typings install github:Emeryao/typed-we-app -SG
     ```

-* Or get the declaration [file](./we-app.d.ts) and include it to your project
+* Or get the declaration file [here](./we-app.d.ts) and include it to your project

 ## About
-Based on the official WeApp API [document](https://mp.weixin.qq.com/debug/wxadoc/dev/api/) version `0.10.102800`
+Based on the official WeApp API [documentation](https://mp.weixin.qq.com/debug/wxadoc/dev/api/) version `0.10.102800`

 ## Sample
 * TypeScript